 ...
 Wow!
 You traveled back and forth in time!
-But an even more magical way to see the contents of files in previous versions is Git's cat-file command: Among many other things, it lets you read a file's contents as of any point in time in the history, without a prior git checkout:
+But an even more magical way to see the contents of files in previous versions is Git's cat-file command: Among many other things, it lets you read a file's contents as of any point in time in the history, without a prior git checkout (note that the output is shortened for brevity and shows only the last few lines of the file):